kkkkkxiaofei/fly-cli/README.md

 ***Why do I need it:***

-- It forces me to extract the framework of project I was using instead of copying from existing project, and be struggled with the business logic which doesn't belong to my need.
+- It forces me to extract the framework of project I was using instead of copying from existing project and being struggled with the business logic which doesn't belong to my need.

 - It could be the place to maintain the template with the development of tech.